National Havoc Robot League: Event Rules & Schedule

 NHRL hosts multiple tournaments each year which are open to all competitors.
 Robots are separated into weight classes of 3, 12, and 30 pounds - the traditional Beetleweight, Hobbyweight, and Featherweight robot combat divisions.
 They compete in 1 versus 1 matches in enclosed arenas with double-layered polycarbonate walls and a negative pressure fire suppression system.
 Common weapons used by the competing robots include spinning blades, flipping devices, butane flamethrowers, and hammers.
 More unorthodox weaponry includes liquid nitrogen, airbags, and jet engines.
 Winners at each tournament receive cash prizes and are invited to a championship event held at the end of each year.

 NHRL maintains an "active weapon" rule, meaning that robots need some kind of an active mechanism in addition to the robot's drive systems.
 This has led in the past to miniature 3D printed "steel" chairs or sand shovels used as active weapons on robots designed to control their opponents, rather than deal damage.

 NHRL also features unique rules relevant to their "House Bots", designed to get combatants out of situations where they are stuck.
 If, during the match, a robot is able to turn off the house bot's power switch, located on the rear of the robot, that driver wins $1000 on the spot.
 Initially, it also automatically won the fight for that driver, too, but that subsection was removed following a controversy in 2021.

-As of 2025, this schedule has shifted to 7 qualifying events a year and the December World Championships.
+As of 2026, this schedule has shifted to a planned 9 Open Qualifying events a year, three championship seeding Pro Tour events, and the December World Championships.

-History
+Champion History

 All champion data gathered from NHRL's official statistics.

 Austin McChord founded NHRL shortly after leaving Datto in 2018.
 18 competitors participated in the first event later that year.
 In 2021, McChord moved the organization to its current headquarters in South Norwalk, along Water St. The facility also hosts a museum collection of past combat robots from multiple weight classes.